 Perhaps I’ve missed it, but I haven’t heard a single representative from either party bring up the notion of emulating Canada.
 Both parties seem to be infected with, among other maladies, an acute case of Not Invented Here-itis.
 Maybe it’s time for all of us who are deeply concerned about our country’s financial future to harness the power of the internet to influence the many fresh faces that will soon be moving to the other Washington.
 The good news is that this incoming class promises to be far less indoctrinated by their respective parties’ failed ideologies and much more open to innovative concepts.
+On an individual level they will likely reach out to a financial advisor kansas city, but on a national level they may be more northernly-inclined.
 If they are, it’s not a stretch to believe that our finances can begin to track the Canadian path, as illustrated below.

 Role reversal time?
 The Canadian Century was clearly written for domestic consumption.
 As such, there is a fair amount of chest-puffing over Canada’s accomplishments, as well as some thinly veiled savoring of our own current predicament (the Germans have a perfect word for this: schadenfreude).
 Yet the authors also concede a few chinks in Canada’s armor.
 For one thing, they note that there is some serious backsliding going on when it comes to adhering to the fiscal reformation creed.
 A certain amount of this is attributable to combating the ravages of the Great Recession, even though Canada was not nearly as hard-hit as the US.
 But beyond this, the authors are seeing clear evidence that the resolve to restrain spending seems to be waning.
 Alas, this does seem to be the natural cycle of democracies: Governments spend recklessly until the situation is so bleak there is no choice but to drastically cut back.
 Once financial health is restored, there then seems to ensue a long, almost imperceptible erosion of fortitude until a crisis hits and debt levels rise so terrifyingly that corrective action becomes unavoidable.
 Often, as in Canada, it’s the more putatively liberal party that administers the tough but necessary medicine.